maddy6/Ideas_in_process/README.md

+#Alkon30 Index Fund

+Alkon30 Index Fund Summary: An Alkon30 index fund that will use the ICO funding to buy the underlying crypto assets from crypto universe.
+There is no broker fees, no exit load, no minimum investment and full control over your underlying assets.
+Backed by full Blockchain transparency.

 Outline of the Project

 Price Index Calculations:
-The Alkon50 is computed using the free-float market capitalisation weighted method wherein the level of the Index reflects the total market value of all the crypto’ s in the Index relative to the base period January 1, 2013.
+The Alkon30 is computed using the free-float market capitalisation weighted method wherein the level of the Index reflects the total market value of all the crypto’ s in the Index relative to the base period January 1, 2013.